 But every time I start counting my challenges there comes the moment when all of a sudden I break out in laughter because this all feels like me pretending to be someone else.
 All of a sudden I look at myself ranting and think how ridiculous this looks!
 It feels like playing a role.
 I think it feels so funny all of a sudden because I don’t feel what I am saying.
 It seems like letting my ego run free for a moment like a boisterous dog (which held its pee all night) before I put it back on the leash again, knowing that it is only my ego releasing itself.
 My Self just, however, watches it in its craziness and… smiles.

 Long ago I trained myself to shift my thoughts from habitual negativity to habitual positivity.
 I notice serious negativity pretty fast because of the changed feeling.
 I think that is the reason why being negative feels weird and like not being me.
 Who we really are is positivity and good feelings.
 Our core is love and all that comes from love.
 So when we seriously feel negative it is not our heart speaking.
 This proves to me again that my heart does have the leash in my hands and directs the mind (and not the other way around) when even the mind is granted the freedom to be heard – but that’s it.

 The tricky thing is the unconscious negativity.
 Being deliberately negative can be fun which is called: irony!
-When we have a sense of irony we don’t take negative things really negative but give it that humorous touch.
+When we have a sense of irony we don’t take negative things really negatively but give them that humorous touch.
 The words may sound negative but we don’t feel what we say.
-Irony is that positive spark that shines a light on each negative thought or situation.
+The irony is that a positive spark that shines a light on each negative thought or situation.
 Never forget to see the irony in life.
 It detaches you from problems and proves that YOU decide how to look at everything.
 At the same time, it proves that you may have a problem but that the problem is not you!